Helping millions of people navigate the world of technology.

 Source: Battery University

 Similarly, an even lower charge at 70-75% (4v charge/cell) will quadruple the discharge cycles.
-But this will also mean that battery won’t last as long on a single charge.
+But this will also mean the battery won’t last as long on a single charge.

-The study concluded that the optimal charge voltage for Lithium batteries is 3.92v/cell which is roughly equivalent to 60% of battery charge.
+The study concluded that the optimal charge voltage for Lithium batteries is 3.92v/cell, roughly equivalent to 60% of battery charge.

 Excessive Heat Causes Irreversible Damage

-Temperatures in excess of 30° celsius can shorten a battery’s life.
-Even leaving your laptop at room temperatures or outdoors that exceed the aforementioned temperature is damaging to its battery’s life.
+Temperatures over 30° Celsius can shorten a battery’s life.
+Even leaving your laptop at room temperature or outdoors that exceeds the temperature mentioned above can damage its battery.

-Lithium-based battery’s total charge holding capacity starts deteriorating fresh out of production and it will inevitably decrease quite a bit over a period of a year but exposing them to elevated temperatures further decreases their ability to hold a charge.
+Lithium-based batteries’ total charge-holding capacity starts deteriorating fresh out of production and will inevitably decrease over a year.
+However, exposing them to elevated temperatures further reduces their ability to hold a charge.

 Source: Battery University